RISC-KC/basic_rv32s/README.md

 ### 📈 Performance Evaluation

 Dhrystone performance can be calculated by **DMIPS** (Dhrystone Million Instructions Per Second).
+For standard Dhrystone 2.1 execution, the minimum execution time is 2 seconds.
+Thus we've put 300,000 iterations as default without touching the original source code that [SiFive Provided](https://github.com/sifive/benchmark-dhrystone), and 2,000 iterations with `Too_Small_Time` modification on Dhrystone source(Dhry_1.c).</sup>

 Since we've got the Dhrystones per Second, we can calculate our core's generalized performance through this information.

 The proposed performance of RV32I46F_5SP core's dhrystone benchmark is evaluated with the following conditions:
 - 2000 iterations settings (with 300,000 iteration)
-  <sup>for standard Dhrystone 2.1 execution, the minimum execution time is 2 seconds, thus we've put 300,000 iterations as default without touching the source, 2,000 iterations with modification on Dhrystone source.</sup>
 - 50MHz of timing constraints (20ns, clock cycle speed)

 In our settings on Digilent Nexys Video FPGA, we obtained: